 Click pictures to enlarge

 Paint: The original Tasco Turqoise would have been hard to come by so I chose a color that in some light is exact.
 In other light it changes considerably.
-The Chrysler Medium Aqua Metallic has much smaller metallic particles and many more of them, as well as a touch of pearl.
+The Chrysler Medium Aqua Metallic has much smaller metallic particles and many more of them, both aluminum and titanium, giving it nice tones in different light.
 For the top instead of the original plain white, I chose a bright white with a mist of pearl over it.
 Purists will notice that I chose to separate the colors at the base of the windshield post instead of the top.